feature-image

 Injuries are a part of the fight business, sometimes these injuries are so severe that the fighters have to withdraw from the fights.
 Something similar happened during UFC 294.
 Paulo Costa and Khamzat Chimaev were supposed to fight each other but a sudden elbow injury followed by a staph infection dragged Costa out of the equation and Kamaru Usman stepped in to fill the shortcomings.

 ‘The Eraser’ got quite the criticism for withdrawing from the fight but the Brazilian was not in a condition to fight.
-Months have passed and the fighter is now prepping to face the former middleweight champion, Robert Whittaker.
-But is the fighter really healed from the surgery?
+Months passed and the fighter went on to face the former middleweight champion, Robert Whittaker UFC 298, which he lost.
+He is now scheduled to face Sean Strickland at UFC 302, but is the fighter really healed from the surgery?
 Was the infection so serious?
 Let us find out.

 ADVERTISEMENT